"I'm good at tuning out the noise. I do watch out for signals. It's important to separate the signal from the noise."

 Legacy and Current Work

-The philanthropic work continues too.
 He and Anjali fund scholarships at IIT Kharagpur and support Stanford's Women in Engineering program.
-These quiet contributions reflect the Type 9's genuine care for others—not performative charity, but steady support for causes that matter to them.
+These contributions don't get announced.
+They just happen.

 Disclaimer: This analysis of Sundar Pichai's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Sundar Pichai.